Dellos7/local-icons/README.md

 # local-icons

 > This repo has been created recently, I'm trying to upload the icons as fast as I can.
+Check out the [roadmap](#roadmap).

 Put any icon in your HTML web page in a sooo easy way!